barisgunduz/barisgunduz/README.md

 ## My Expertise

 -   Web Development
     -   In about 9 years, I have produced both corporate and individual internet projects, hundreds of advertising campaigns, modules and code blocks.
 With my front-end development-oriented studies, I have improved myself in both coding technologies and design studies.
 In my work on the backend, I am trying to improve myself in developing api with crud operations.
-As a database, I have worked with both mysql and mongodb, large and small.
+As a database, I have worked with both mysql, oracle and mongodb large and small.
 -   Project Management
     -   Especially when I was working in the advertising industry, I produced advertising projects for almost all companies in the country.
 I took part in the infrastructure, design and projects of user-interactive dynamic ads through premium ads with different models on different websites.
 Apart from this work, I gave project development support to many companies as a freelancer.
 -   Content Creation